techiescamp/vagrant-kubeadm-kubernetes/README.md

 The latest version of Virtualbox for Mac/Linux can cause issues.

-Create/edit the /etc/vbox/networks.conf file and add the following to avoid any network related issues.
+Create/edit the /etc/vbox/networks.conf file and add the following to avoid any network-related issues.
 <pre>* 0.0.0.0/0 ::/0</pre>

 or run below commands